 CAKE ASSEMBLY

-- Place the second layer of marzipan cake on top of the buttercream.
+- Place second layer of marzipan cake on top of the buttercream.
 Spread with another portion of chocolate buttercream.

 - Add a generous portion of chocolate buttercream to the top of the cake, and smooth it out to meet the sides.